USING MARKETS TO ACCELERATE CONSERVATION

 Markets can create incentives to undertake restoration and conservation faster and more affordably.
 Our markets work focuses on uncovering and promoting the best applications of credits, tax incentives, payments and transferable access rights for conservation and highlighting how those markets could be designed to be more effective and efficient.
 Through incorporating data technology, innovative financing approaches and creating new markets opportunities, we can accelerate ecological restoration and expand our supply of clean water, wildlife habitat and equitable economic opportunity.

 Pay for Success is an exciting new way to pay for measurable environmental outcomes.
 Jurisdictions and stakeholders can buy environmental services just like buying goods.
 This has the potential to generate faster and cheaper delivery of environmental services such as clean water and stream restoration than status quo approaches.
 Faced with clunky and outdated environmental legislation that favors process over innovation, we work to uncover the best Pay for Success stories and iterate on the model to make it work for conservation in more places with better outcomes.
+Louisiana passed the nation’s first Pay for Success environmental restoration law but has struggled to let go of old contracting approaches and recognize the ways they are getting long-term cost savings from the applications the Coastal Restoration and Protection Authority is receiving.

 NUTRIENT TRADING FOR CLEAN WATER